CompPhysics/AdvancedMachineLearning/README.md

 - Project work only, no lecture

 # May 15-19
-- Project work only, meeting if wanted
+- Project work only, meeting if wanted, zoom or in-person

 # May 22-26
 - Project work only, meeting if wanted